December 18, 2012

 Preheat oven to 375'.

-Place a teaspoon of Cream Cheese Mixture at the wide end of each crescent and roll till u get to the skinny tip.
+Roll out Crescent dough, slice each triangle in half long ways.
+Each can will make 16 snacks.
+Place a tsp of Cream Cheese Mixture at the wide end of each crescent and roll till u get to the skinny tip.
 Place each roll onto cookie sheet.
 I was able to get 16 on a small cookie sheet.
+Bake for 11-13min, until golden brown.

 *you don't need to worry about cheese sticking out slight from sides, the dough will poof up slightly around it.